aaaguirrep/offensive-docker/README.md

 ### 1. Configure credentials in the docker

-To use access keys, tokens or API Keys in the docker review the next repo [docker-pentest-config](https://github.com/aaaguirrep/docker-pentest-config)
+To use access keys, tokens or API Keys in the docker review the next repo [Offensive Docker Custom](https://github.com/aaaguirrep/offensive-docker-custom)

 ### 2. Alias to connect to HTB (Hack the Box) VPN

-To use both options you should use -v option to map local directoty with /pentest container directory.
+To use both options you should use -v option to map local directoty with /offensive container directory.

 #### Option 1 - HTB VPN using github repository

 Add the next line in step "Create shorcuts" in Dockerfile, build a new image and run a new container with the -v option.

-    RUN echo "alias vpnhtb=\"openvpn /pentest/path/to/ovpn/file\"" >> /root/.zshrc
+    RUN echo "alias vpnhtb=\"openvpn /offensive/path/to/ovpn/file\"" >> /root/.zshrc

 #### Option 2 - HTB VPN using docker hub image

 Create a new Dockerfile with the next steps, build a new image and run a new container with -v option.

-    FROM aaaguirrep/pentest
+    FROM aaaguirrep/offensive-docker

     # Create a shortcut and load the ovpn file from workstation
-    RUN echo "alias vpnhtb=\"openvpn /pentest/path/to/ovpn/file\"" >> /root/.zshrc
+    RUN echo "alias vpnhtb=\"openvpn /offensive/path/to/ovpn/file\"" >> /root/.zshrc

 ### 3. Save and load command history in your local environment

 When you delete a container all information is deleted incluide command history.
 The next configuration provides you an option for save the command history in your local environment and load it when you run a new container.
 So, you wont lose your command history when run a new container.

-To use both options you should use -v option to map local directoty with /pentest container directory.
+To use both options you should use -v option to map local directoty with /offensive container directory.

 #### Option 1 - Command history using github repository

 Add the next line in step "Create shorcuts" in Dockerfile, build a new image and run a new container.

     # Save and load command history in your local environment
-    RUN sed -i '1i export HISTFILE="/pentest/.zsh_history"' /root/.zshrc
+    RUN sed -i '1i export HISTFILE="/history/.zsh_history"' /root/.zshrc

 #### Option 2 - Command history using docker hub image

 Create a new Dockerfile with the next steps, build a new image and run a new container.

-    FROM aaaguirrep/pentest
+    FROM aaaguirrep/offensive-docker

     # Save and load command history in your local environment
-    RUN sed -i '1i export HISTFILE="/pentest/.zsh_history"' /root/.zshrc
+    RUN sed -i '1i export HISTFILE="/history/.zsh_history"' /root/.zshrc

 ## :white_check_mark: Environment tested